luaraggio/vscode_norm/README.md

-# Welcome to My Project
+# How to to automate the Norminette formatting tool within Visual Studio Code

 Find documentation in: